GoogleCloudPlatform/microservices-demo/docs/development-guide.md

 ## Option 2 - Local Cluster

-#### 1. A local Kubernetes cluster can be launched with one of the following tools:
+### 1. Launch a local Kubernetes cluster with one of the following tools:

 - **Minikube** (tested with Ubuntu Linux).
   - Please, ensure that the local Kubernetes cluster has at least: